tomp31/RiichiUKRankingSystem/mers-vs-rukrs.md

 ### Even MERS's intricate systems sometimes don't function as expected

 ​
-While admittedly edge cases, there are times where the selection of results for part A and part B can generate scores which are not the highest possible.
+While admittedly edge cases, there are times where the selection of results for part A and part B can generate rankings which are not the highest possible.
 ​

 Consider a player with these contrived results: